-In 2019, staff in the clinic completed 9,703 HIV tests; identified 1,033 gonorrhea and 1,365 chlamydia infections; offered direct observation therapy to 132 patients with tuberculosis; and distributed 837 naloxone kits, which prevented an estimated 270 opioid overdoses.
+In 2019, staff in the clinic completed 9,703 HIV tests; identified 1,033 gonorrhea and 1,365 chlamydia infections; offered direct observation therapy to 132 patients with tuberculosis; distributed 837 naloxone kits, which prevented an estimated 270 opioid overdoses, and more.

 Three staff describe the new model that’s allowing them to serve clients safely.

 The Hennepin County Public Health Clinic serves over 11,000 people per year.
 Now they’re doing it during COVID-19.

 “Before COVID-19, we’d have 20 or 30 people in the Public Health Clinic lobby, and we realized we couldn’t do that anymore,” says Nurse Practitioner Ashley Beasley.

 At the clinic, providers like Beasley begin their appointments by taking patients’ health histories and asking them questions about their current health issues.
 Since COVID-19, this part of the appointment is taking place by phone.
 If, after that initial consultation, providers determine that they can continue serving a client by phone, they do so.

 But some things, like taking a physical sample to determine if you have a sexually transmitted infection, can’t be done over the phone.
 When these patients come to the clinic, they’re led straight to an exam room, instead of waiting in the lobby.

 Staff are wearing masks and face shields and the exam rooms are thoroughly disinfected.
 “We’re modeling for our patients a new normal,” says Beasley.